stackbit-projects/rotem-in-the-globe-c6e97/content/pages/index.md

         justifyContent: flex-start
   - colors: colors-f
     elementId: ''
-    title: Remote doesn’t mean alone.
-Here are so great features
+    title: My journey so far
     subtitle: >-
       These are all excellent features that will provide exactly the things you’re looking for.